Arts Integration and Learning, Undergraduate Certificate (Peck School of the Arts, Department of Art and Design)

 Our inspirational faculty and staff make sure students feel welcome and empowered to think outside the box and explore all possibilities of making art at UWM.
 Visit the Peck School of the Arts directory to meet these artists, explore their biographies and engage with recent work.

-Peck School of the Arts minors and certificates are open to all students who have already earned or are currently seeking a bachelor’s degree.
-Most certificates are also open to those not pursuing a degree (non-degree students).
+Peck School of the Arts minors, certificates and microcredentials are open to all students who have already earned or are currently seeking a degree.
+Most certificates are also open to non-degree seeking students.

 To be admitted individuals must meet general University admission requirements.
 To determine aid eligibility, please review all financial aid requirements.